5 Essential Recruiter Skills

 • Knowing how and when to give constructive feedback to candidates to help them improve.

-• Understanding how body language, facial expressions, and tone of voice can impact interactions.
+• Understanding how body language, facial expressions, and tone of voice can impact interactions is one of the biggest recruiter skills.
+These can be harder to read based on how you're communicating (e.g. video calls!).

 • Learning how to mediate between hiring managers and candidates to find a mutually acceptable solution when there is a difference in expectations.